 ADA Complaint Process

-Complaints must be filed within 180 calendar days of the alleged incident.
-Upon receipt of an ADA complaint, CTtransit will review the submitted information within 15 business days and send the complainant an acknowledgement letter informing them whether or not the alleged discrimination is found to be a violation of ADA regulations.
+Complaints must be filed within 300 calendar days of the alleged incident.
+Upon receipt of an ADA complaint, CTtransit will review the submitted information within 15 business days and send the complainant a letter acknowledging receipt and notifying of an initial review of the complaint.
+The initial review will be to determine whether the allegations would meet the definition of disability discrimination or a violation of ADA regulations.

-If the alleged discrimination is found to violate ADA regulations, CTtransit will complete an investigation within 60 calendar days of receipt of the complaint.
-Once the investigator has reviewed a complaint, they will issue one of two letters to the complainant: 1) a closure letter or 2) a letter of finding (LOF).
+If the allegations meet the definition of disability discrimination or a violation of ADA regulations, CTtransit will initiate and complete an investigation of the allegations within 60 calendar days of receipt of the complaint.
+Once the investigator has investigated a complaint, they will issue one of two letters to the complainant: 1) a closure letter with a conclusion of NO CAUSE or 2) a letter of finding (LOF).
 A closure letter summarizes the allegations stating that no ADA violation occurred and that the case will be closed.
-A LOF summarizes the allegations and the interviews concerning the alleged incident, and explains what, if any, corrective action, additional training of staff members, or other action will occur.
+A LOF summarizes the allegations and the interviews concerning the alleged incident, and explains what, if any, corrective administrative actions will occur.
+(Please note, the specific details of corrective or disciplinary actions related to individual employees will not be communicated.)
 If the complainant wishes to appeal CTtransit’s decision, they will have 10 business days from the date of the letter to do so.

 Record Retention